sparkfabrik/company-playbook/content/organization/operations.md

 SparkFabrik has an almost flat organization, arranged around clear roles, each with its ownership and responsibilities.
 Also, people grow in seniority and this grants them more authority on specific issues or in specific situations.

-Every [operational area](/organization/operations) has its seniority levels, while project roles are common to every area, even if some may not be relevant or applicable.
+Every [operational area](/organization/operations) has its seniority levels and project roles.

 ### Seniority Levels